sfc-gh-bmutell/readmissions/README.md

 ### Vignette 1: Import, prepare, and enrich data
 In the first vignette we import our data and enrich it with zip-code level data from the Snowflake Marketplace.
 Once our first-party data is enriched it is ready for modeling.

-Capabilities and concepts: worksheet context, stages, SnowSQL, file formats, copy data into table, secure data sharing via Marketplace
+Concepts and capabilities: worksheet context, stages, SnowSQL, file formats, copy data into table, secure data sharing via Marketplace

 ### Vignette 2: Feature engineering and predictive modeling with Snowpark for Python
 Note: this vignette is available for Hex and JuPyTer notebooks.
 The Hex notebook leverages a native Snowpark data connection in Hex.
 For more information on configuring that connection, please see the [Hex documentation](https://learn.hex.tech/docs/connect-to-data/data-connections/snowpark).